 Particularly in Business 1 Areas, signs above ground floor are generally more visible and may adversely affect the visual quality of buildings and the surrounding neighbourhood.
 Above ground floor level, signs can have a wider impact, particularly on surrounding Residential Areas, so their size has been limited.
 At the wider spatial scale signs are a useful element for way-finding in the city.
-However, some signs can detract from the way people understand a building's function, or the types of activities associated with a building's use or the visual amenity of the road and state highway network.
+However, some signs can detract from the way people understand a building's function or the types of activities associated with a building's use.